6Marzel9/-ZeroMoon/readme.md

 - **Dynamic Fee Structure:** Transaction fees automatically adjust based on the achievement of burn and liquidity provision milestones, ensuring a balanced approach to rewards, deflation, and long-term sustainability.
 - **Automated Liquidity Addition:** The contract programmatically collects a portion of fees to add liquidity to a PancakeSwap V2 pair when defined thresholds are met, fostering a stable and healthy trading ecosystem.
 LP tokens generated are sent to a dead address, locking the liquidity.
 - **Burn and Liquidity Caps:**
-    - **Burn Limit**: Token burning from fees ceases once 25% of the original total supply has been burned.
+    - **Burn Limit**: Token burning from fees ceases once 50% of the original total supply has been burned.
-    - **Liquidity Deposit Limit**: Automated liquidity addition from fees stops once 50% of the original total supply has been designated for or added to the liquidity pool.
+    - **Liquidity Deposit Limit**: Automated liquidity addition from fees stops once the original total supply has been designated for or added to the liquidity pool.
 - **Scalability:** Designed with O(1) time complexity for core operations like reflection distribution, enabling efficient performance even with a large and active user base.
 - **Programmatically Managed Assets:** The contract holds 0Moon tokens (for liquidity/reflection) and BNB (for gas).
 These assets are managed by the smart contract's predefined logic for their intended purposes (e.g., adding liquidity, fee distribution, sending to `boxAddress` under specific conditions) and are not arbitrarily drainable by the owner or external parties through direct withdrawal functions.
 - **Configurable FairLaunch Address**: Owner can set a `fairLaunchAddress` (e.g., for Initial Farm Offerings - IFOs), which is automatically excluded from transaction fees and reflection rewards.